Skip to content

 1. Erection issues

+It’s normal to experience erectile dysfunction from time to time.
 If erectile issues become a regular occurrence, or if you notice “any change in sensation or any problems with your waterworks”, see your doctor, Kieran advises.

 2. Bowel changes

-When it comes to emptying your bowels, there isn’t one definition of what ‘normal’ looks like.
-One common concern Kieran hears is when coffee or caffeinated drinks, including pre-workout drinks, cause men to need the toilet quickly.
+One common concern Kieran hears is when coffee or caffeinated drinks including pre-workout drinks, cause people to need the toilet quickly.

 “That’s something that is completely normal and is not a sign of any kind of illness or that anything’s wrong,” he says.
 “Caffeine intake stimulates the bowel and the bladder.”